 It’s no secret that trade shows are an invaluable tool for networking, branding, lead generation, product placement, and sales.

-Every B2B manufacturer we work with is wondering: What should I do with my trade show budget this year if in-person events are canceled?
+Every B2B company we we work with is wondering: What should I do with my trade show budget this year if in-person events are canceled?

 In a study completed in April of 2020, only 9% of respondents said they had no plans to reallocate their trade show and events budget.
 Another 42% had already begun reallocating their event budgets to other mediums.

-There has never been a better time to reinvest or reallocate some of your events budget into digital solutions for your industrial manufacturing business.
+There has never been a better time to reinvest or reallocate some of your events budget into digital solutions for your business.
 Why?
-Because businesses that can meet customers where they are - online - are going to have a clear advantage in the months and years ahead.
+Because companies that can meet customers where they are - online - are going to have a clear advantage in the months and years ahead.

-In this article, we explore the various ways your company can reinvest or reallocate some of your trade show and events budget into digital solutions for sales and marketing.
+In this article, we explore the various ways your marketing team can reinvest or reallocate some of your events budget into digital solutions for sales and marketing.

 When Kardex Remstar — a world leader in automated storage and retrieval — had to cancel their participation in the Modex 2020 event, a digital trade show booth was a no-brainer.